Simple questions we receive on occasion:

 - If able, you can leave the grain pan/bucket in with the horse for as long as needed to allow them to pick throughout the day.

 - Our Hemp Seed Coconut Oil can also be used to help with the smell and taste.
-Horses seem to love the taste of the nutty flavor of it.
+Horses seem to love the taste of the nutty flavor in the hay.
 We do suggest staying away from anything sugary, such as molasses, to mask the taste.
 Molasses is terrible for horses!

 - Make a paste by adding a small amount of water to the powder to make a paste and give it with a syringe on the back of the tongue.